Coronavirus News: COVID-19 patient donates Shake Shack meals to Staten Island hospital workers

-Edwina Cain is bringing hamburgers, chicken sandwiches, French fries, and other Shake Shack treats to the medical staff at Richmond University Medical Center Friday.
+Edwina Cain brought hamburgers, chicken sandwiches, French fries, and other Shake Shack treats to the medical staff at Richmond University Medical Center Friday.

+"I made it because of you," she said.
+"Had you give up, I wouldn't be here.
+You fought, so I'm here."

-Her niece, Dymond Crews, will sing an inspirational song dedicated to the medical team who saved her aunt's life.
+Her niece, Dymond Crews, also sang inspirational song dedicated to the medical team who saved her aunt's life.

+"Even when things go well, it's a very slow recovery," Dr. Francesco Rotatori said.
+"Instead, she recovered instantly.
+Four or five days, she was out of the ventilator.
+And now she is kicking out here."

 Cain, 38, was transported to the hospital by EMS on April 3 with difficulty breathing.